• Home

 With the rising trend of smartphone owners opting for their handheld devices to surf the internet in place of their laptops or PCs, Google announced that it would consider the mobile-friendliness of a website for its ranking procedure.
 Therefore, if you want to stay on top of your game, you need to make your website is easily accessible for smartphone and other handheld device users.
 I am always preaching – make it easy for the consumer and make your website pretty.
 Google Search Console can help you to achieve this.
 It has a mobile usability module which you can use to see if your website is perfect to be used on mobile devices or not.

-You can view Mobile Usability under Search Traffic and then also check out the Web Tools for more tools Be sure your website is mobile responsivethat can aid in your website experience.
+You can view Mobile Usability under Search Traffic and then also check out the Web Tools for more tools that can aid in your website experience.
 For example, if you have ads on your website, you may want to check out the Ad Experience Report.
 A Page Speed tool can be found under Other Resources or go directly to the Page Speed Insights.

 Bottom line